toedter/json-api/_format/1.1/index.md

 If the `profile` parameter is received, a server **SHOULD** attempt to apply any requested profile(s) to its response.
 A server **MUST** ignore any profiles that it does not recognize.

+> Note: The above rules guarantee strict agreement on extensions between the client and server, while the application of profiles is left to the discretion of the server.

 Servers that support the `ext` or `profile` media type parameters **SHOULD** specify the `Vary` header with `Accept` as one of its values.
 This applies to